SonyaMoisset/Fundamentals-of-Graphic-Design/README.md

 - Finished Week 1: Talking Type in Course 2.
 Introduction to Typography
 - Finished Week 2: Typefaces and their Stories in Course 2.
 Introduction to Typography
 - Finished Week 3: Putting Type to Work in Course 2.
 Introduction to Typography
+- Finished Week 4: Making Meaningful Type in Course 2.
+Introduction to Typography